 Prior to January 1, 2006, we accounted for our employee stock option plan under the recognition and measurement provisions of APB Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations, as permitted by SFAS No. 123, "Accounting for Stock-Based Compensation."
-No stock-based employee compensation cost related to stock options was recognized in the Statements of

-Income for periods prior to January 1, 2006, as all stock options granted had an exercise price equal to the market value of the underlying common stock on the date of grant.
+No stock-based employee compensation cost related to stock options was recognized in the Statements of Income for periods prior to January 1, 2006, as all stock options granted had an exercise price equal to the market value of the underlying common stock on the date of grant.
 Effective January 1, 2006, we adopted the fair value recognition provisions of SFAS No. 123(R) for stock based compensation.
+As a result of adopting SFAS No. 123(R), our income before income taxes and net income for the first quarter of 2007 was \$1.1 million and \$0.7 million lower, respectively, than if we had continued to account for share-based compensation under APB Opinion No. 25.
+Basic and diluted earnings per share were each \$0.03 lower than if we had continued to account for share-based compensation under APB Opinion No. 25.

 We estimate the fair value of options granted on the date of grant using the Black-Scholes option pricing model.
 We base our estimate of fair value on certain assumptions, including the expected term of the option, the expected volatility of the price of the underlying share for the expected term of the option, the expected dividends on the underlying share for the expected term, and the risk-free interest rate for the expected term of the option.
 We base our expected volatilities on a combination of the historical volatility of our stock and the implied volatility of our publicly traded stock options.
 Due to the limited trading volume of our publicly traded options, we place a greater emphasis on historical volatility.
 We also use historical data to estimate the term that options are expected to be outstanding and the forfeiture rate of options granted.
-We base the risk-free interest rate on the rate for U.S. Treasury zero-coupon issues with a term approximating the expected term of the option.
+We base the risk-free interest rate on the rate for U.S. Treasury zero-coupon issues with a term approximating the expected term.

 We recognize compensation cost for awards with graded vesting using the straight-line attribution method, with the amount of compensation cost recognized at any date at least equal to the portion of the grant-date value of the award that is vested at that date.
-Compensation cost recognized in any period is affected by the number of stock options granted and the vesting period (which generally is four years), as well as the underlying assumptions used in estimating the fair value on the date of grant.
+Compensation cost recognized in any period is impacted by the number of stock options granted and the vesting period (which generally is four years), as well as the underlying assumptions used in estimating the fair value on the date of grant.
 This estimate is dependent upon a number of variables such as the number of options awarded, cancelled or exercised and fluctuations in our share price during the year.